reedmusic/exercises/jazz/jazz1.md

 <!-- John Coltrane: Syeeda's Song Flute -->

-In Q5 in the exam, you would hear the entire extract three times, with a short pause between each playing and a longer pause after the final playing.
+In Q5 in the exam, you hear the entire extract three times, with a short pause between each playing and a longer pause after the final playing.

 <audio controls><source src="jazz1.mp3"></audio>